adamwuss/yt/README.md

 # YouTube Audio Downloader

 This script allows you to download the audio from a YouTube video and save it as an MP3 file in the highest available quality.
+The downloaded files are saved in the `downloads` folder.

 ## Requirements